 Antidepressants

 Antidepressants are a medication that can help a person as they seek treatment for depression, which is often a contributing factor to substance use disorder.
 Typically an antidepressant is used alongside therapy to treat a person’s depression.
 Antidepressants work by adjusting a person’s neurotransmitters.
 It is important to stay in contact with healthcare providers while taking an antidepressant.
-Many can be habit forming when not taken correctly and could lead to further substance use issues.
-Under the supervision of a healthcare professional, and alongside a therapeutic treatment, antidepressants can be a useful tool for a person seeking to overcome the struggles that led to their substance use disorder.
+Many can be habit-forming when not taken correctly and could lead to further substance use issues.
+Under the supervision of a healthcare professional, and alongside a treatment, antidepressants can be a useful tool for a person seeking to overcome the contributing factors that led to their substance use disorder.

 Naltrexone (Prescription Name: Vivitrol)